 United Way of Allen County takes achievement and community impact seriously.

 Going above and beyond for our community makes you a game-changer.
 It is our privilege to work, play, collaborate, and fight alongside you.
-If you were unable to attend our live stream event on September 21, 2021 – you can watch the recording here: Community Celebration 2020
+Every year, United Way of Allen County honors local organizations that further their mission to boldly impact critical community issues.

 SPIRIT OF GIVING

 United Way of Allen County’s highest award is the Spirit of Giving Award, which recognizes a company that exemplifies what it means to LIVE UNITED.
 This company consistently gives back to the community it serves and fosters an environment of philanthropy within its organization.

 BFGoodrich employees are represented by United Steel Workers Local 715.
 BFGoodrich and the United Way share the common goal of making a positive impact on local communities.
 The heart of BFGoodrich’s mission is to strengthen ties with communities where we live and work by thoughtfully using resources to make a meaningful and measurable impact.

 OUTSTANDING CAUSE CAMPAIGN

 Meijer was the premier sponsor for the 2nd annual community food drive, and the Meijer family began supporting United Way several decades ago when it was known as the United Fund.
 The strength of their relationship with United Way has only grown over the years as they have expanded their footprint.